MicrosoftDocs/entra-docs/docs/fundamentals/data-residency.md

 Microsoft Entra ID is an Identity as a Service (IDaaS) solution that stores and manages identity and access data in the cloud.
 You can use the data to enable and manage access to cloud services, achieve mobility scenarios, and secure your organization.
 An instance of the Microsoft Entra service, called a [tenant](~/identity-platform/developer-glossary.md#tenant), is an isolated set of directory object data that the customer provisions and owns.

 > [!NOTE]
 > Microsoft Entra External ID is a customer identity and access management (CIAM) solution that stores and manages data in a separate tenant created for your customer-facing apps and customer directory data.
-This tenant is referred to as the external tenant.
+This tenant is called the external tenant.
 When you create an external tenant, you have the option to select the geographic location for data storage.
 It’s important to note that the data locations and region availability may differ from those of Microsoft Entra ID, as indicated in this article.

 ## Core Store